Tarek0/conversational-sales/README.md

-# TOBI: A Conversational Sales Assistant
+# NOBI: A Conversational Sales Assistant

-This project is a sophisticated, AI-powered sales assistant for Vodafone UK.
+This project is a sophisticated, AI-powered sales assistant for a UK telecoms company.
 It's designed to help customers find the perfect mobile phone by understanding their needs through natural conversation.

 ## Key Features

 - **AI-Powered Conversations**: Utilizes OpenAI's GPT-3.5-turbo for realistic, helpful dialogue.
 - **Dynamic Product Search**: Intelligently searches product data based on the user's conversation.
+- **Multi-Step Upsell Journey**: Guides users through a series of upsell offers after a successful recommendation.
 - **Personalized Recommendations**: Gathers user preferences to provide tailored suggestions.
 - **Real-time Data Scraping**: A standalone Playwright service keeps product information up-to-date from the Vodafone UK website.
-- **Session Management**: Maintains conversation history for a coherent user experience.
+- **Session Management**: Maintains conversation history for a coherent user experience, including full session logging for analysis.
 - **Decoupled Architecture**: The FastAPI backend and vanilla JavaScript frontend are fully independent, allowing either to be replaced.

 ## Technology Stack